FEE'S & INFO

 Program Fees

-Over the years MARE Riding Center has consistently provided scholarships to over 56% of our riders.
-Financial assistance is awarded through an application and review process annually.
-Awards are based on availability of funds and financial need.
-In addition to the assistance, we subsidize the lesson cost through the generosity of individual and corporate sponsors as well as foundation grants and fundraising activities.
-The fee’s that participants are asked to pay is only 36% of our cost.
+MARE Riding Center proudly provides scholarships to many of our riders each year.
+Financial assistance is awarded annually through an application and review process based on financial need and available funding.
+Thanks to the generosity of individual donors, corporate sponsors, foundation grants, and fundraising efforts, participants pay only 36% of the actual lesson cost.

 Financial Aid